Language and stigma

 Fact: Anyone can develop a mental illness and no one is immune to mental health problems.
 However, a person’s cultural background affects how they might experience mental illness and how they understand and interpret the symptoms of mental illness.

 Research exploring cultural background and mental illness is limited.
-The available data suggests that people born in Australia have slightly higher rates of mental illness that those born outside Australia.
+The available data suggests people born in Australia have slightly higher rates of mental illness than those born outside Australia.
 On the other hand, many people from culturally and linguistically diverse and refugee backgrounds have experienced torture, trauma and enormous loss that can impact on distress and vulnerability to mental illness.